Tylo vs Harvia (2026): Swedish Heritage or Finnish Value Range?

 Is Tylo or Harvia better for most buyers?

 For most buyers, Harvia is the more flexible starting point because the range is wider and the dealer network is larger, which makes it easier to get competing quotes.
-Tylo is the better pick when premium design and the longer heater warranty matter more than range.
+Tylo is the better pick when premium design and build matter more than range.

 Does Tylo really have a longer warranty than Harvia?